 An additional tool of interest is the processing status tool, which provides comprehensive information about the processing of each observation.
-The processing status tool can be accessed via the Target Search Pages (click on the ObsID on the search results page).
+The processing status tool can be accessed via WebChaser.
 The tool can also be accessed from http://cxc.harvard.edu/soft/op/op\pst.html.